Nuparu00/Definition-Universalis/README.md

 <p align="center"><img src="https://i.postimg.cc/JnvgCh8C/image.png"></p>

 ## What it does?
-The tool generates and entry in the definitions.csv file, generate a "template history file" and adds an entry to the prov_names_l_english.yml file.
-Keep in mind that in order to use this tool you have to have these files already in the mod folder.
-Also, the tool does not automatically incerement the max_provinces limit in the default.map file.
+The tool generates an entry in the definitions.csv file, generates a "template history file" and adds an entry to the prov_names_l_english.yml file.
+Keep in mind that to use this tool you have to have these files already in the mod folder.
+Also, the tool does not automatically increment the max_provinces limit in the default.map file.
 It is recommended to backup your mod folder before using this tool as it is quite untested and was made quite quickly.

 ## How to download
 Download the DefinitionUniversalis.jar file from the build folder, or download the source and build the jar file yourself.